 The telemetry data includes metrics/inventory and logs/events.
 The data can be streamed (pushed out) or collected (pulled) from iDRAC to or by remote consumers like Redfish client and Remote Syslog Server.
 The telemetry data is also provided to the iDRAC SupportAssist data collector on demand.
 The data collection and report is based on predefined Redfish telemetry metrics, trigger, and report definitions.
-The telemetry streaming settings can be configured through RACADM, SCP, Redfish, and Server Configuration Profile (SCP).
+The telemetry streaming settings can be configured using iDRAC web interface, RACADM, Redfish, and Server Configuration Profile (SCP).